 The Vermont State Police (VSP) provides primary law enforcement services to approximately 200 towns, representing approximately 90 percent of the land mass and 50 percent of the population in Vermont.
-In addition, VSP has primary responsibility for Vermont's three (3) interstate highways (I-89, I-91, and I-93).
+In addition, VSP has primary responsibility for Vermont's four (4) interstate highways (I-89, I-91, I-93 and I-189).
 For most small, rural towns in Vermont that do not have their own municipal police department, the VSP is the default law enforcement agency.
-As a result of this wide-spread area of responsibility, SP troopers investigate a majority (74% in 2018) of the fatal crashes that occur in Vermont.
+As a result of this wide-spread area of responsibility, VSP troopers investigate a majority (77% in 2019) of the fatal crashes that occur in Vermont.
 VSP is also in a position to have a statewide impact on speed, aggressive, and distracted driving behaviors regardless of municipality or county lines.
 VSP will be allocated funds to increase speed, aggressive and distracted driving enforcement on Vermont's high-speed rural roadways.

 Work zone safety continues to be a concern for the State of Vermont, due to the fact that work zones are inherently more hazardous for both vehicular and pedestrian traffic.
-The state's 14 county sheriffs' departments, coordinated by representative sheriffs, will be allocated funds to increase the enforcement of speed and distracted driving laws in select work zones across the state.
+The SHSO will encourage all LEAs with highway safety grants to conduct speed, aggressive, occupant protection, impaired driving and distracted driving enforcement at designated work zones.
+In 2019 Vermont had one fatality where a flagger (pedestrian) was killed by an alleged impaired driver.